The

 In the centre of the view can be seen the ruins of the barracks on No.

-4 level.
+nearly as bad!
 The summit of Cnicht is in the background.

 The